Bathinjan/bubbleplayground/README.md

 # Bubble Playground
 Bubbles with a randomized pastel RGB color that bounce around the screen

+The bubbles will react to mouseover by increasing in size and alpha

+Background is transparent; will show as white on a webpage

 ## Add as an OBS Browser Source:
  - Click "+" icon in sources window
  - Select "Browser"